LeonidShutov/Purga/README.md

 - **Customizable Volume**: Adjust the volume of each sound individually.
 - **Sleep Timer**: Set a timer to automatically stop playback after a specified duration.
 - **Background Playback**: Continue playing sounds even when the app is in the background or the screen is turned off.
-- **No Ads or In-App Purchases**: Forest Aura is completely free, with no hidden costs or subscriptions.
+- **No Ads or In-App Purchases**: Purga is completely free, with no hidden costs or subscriptions.
-- **Lightweight and Simple**: Unlike many meditation apps, Forest Aura focuses on simplicity and configurability without unnecessary features.
+- **Lightweight and Simple**: Unlike many meditation apps, Purga focuses on simplicity and configurability without unnecessary features.
 - **Themes and Languages**: Choose between light, dark, or system themes, and switch between several supported languages.

 ---

-## Why Forest Aura?
+## Why Purga?

-- **Free and Ad-Free**: Unlike YouTube, which requires a premium subscription to play in the background or with the screen off, Forest Aura is completely free and works seamlessly in the background.
+- **Free and Ad-Free**: Unlike YouTube, which requires a premium subscription to play in the background or with the screen off, Purga is completely free and works seamlessly in the background.
 - **No Subscriptions**: Many meditation apps require subscriptions for basic features.
-Forest Aura is free forever, with no hidden costs.
+Purga is free forever, with no hidden costs.
-- **Simple and Configurable**: Forest Aura avoids the bloat of many meditation apps, offering a clean and customizable experience.
+- **Simple and Configurable**: Purga avoids the bloat of many meditation apps, offering a clean and customizable experience.
 - **Useful for Various Scenarios**:
     - **Sleep**: Create a calming environment to help you fall asleep.
     - **Relaxation**: Use nature sounds to unwind after a long day.